sdruskat/wssspe6-1-resosuma/slides.md

 # - WSSSPE organization and series of workshops
 # - To a certain extent the international RSE community
 # - And a number of new actors: URSSI + Better Scientific Software Community
-# - A new initiative by leaders in the space (Michelle Barker XXXTODO, Dan Katz, Neil Chue Hong) to better coordinate international efforts ("Research Software Alliance")
+# - A new initiative by leaders in the space (Michelle Barker, Dan Katz, Neil Chue Hong) to better coordinate international efforts
+# - They've met after RSE18 and the day before this workshop ("Research Software Alliance")